PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Audit the bounded recurrent orphan-step tensor repair next.
-It still builds producer and consumer maps initially and again after every repaired alias;
+2. Audit `_repair_unbound_nonconstant_operator_inputs_with_layout_transpose`
-   preserve its exact step-name grammar, matching Reshape shape tensor, first- match ordering, graph input/output, and tensor-pruning behavior if moving its input rewrites to one differential index.
+   next as a staged checkpoint.
+It is called for both primary and fallback IR and still rescans unbound inputs plus complete producer/consumer maps after every insertion.
+First characterize its DEQUANTIZE, RESHAPE/SHAPE/SPLIT, and MUL-alias families separately before changing index ownership or insert ordering.
 3. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.